Donald W. Evans Jr.

 Donald Ward Evans Jr. (July 23, 1943 – January 27, 1967) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in the Vietnam War.

 Biography

 Evans joined the Army from his birth city of Covina, California, in 1965, and by January 27, 1967, was serving as a specialist four combat medic in Company A, 2d Battalion, 12th Infantry Regiment, 4th Infantry Division.
 During a firefight on that day, in Tri Tam, Republic of Vietnam, Evans repeatedly exposed himself to enemy fire in order to treat and evacuate wounded soldiers, even after being seriously wounded himself.
 He was killed during the battle and posthumously awarded the Medal of Honor for his actions.
 He was also awarded the Purple Heart.
 The United States Army hospital at Fort Carson in Colorado Springs, Colorado, is named in his honor as Evans Army Community Hospital.

-Evans, who was age 23 at his death, was buried in Oakdale Memorial Park located in Glendora, California.